Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Asexual/Allied + Student Resources

-The Counseling Center is available to provide training and workshops on a variety of issues related to sexual orientation, gender identity and expression, and the LGBTQ community including workshops about stigma and violence, adolescent development, and the "coming out" process.
+We provide training and workshops on a variety of issues related to sexual orientation, gender identity and expression, and the LGBTQIA+ community including workshops about stigma and violence, adolescent development, and the "coming out" process.
 If you are looking for a speaker for a class or a club, or professional development training, contact us.

 The "Safe Zone" Initiative

-In January 2009, the Counseling Center and the Rainbow Alliance launched a campus-wide "Safe Zone" project to increase the visibility of LGBT allies throughout the Lehman campus.
-People who identified themselves as LGBTQ or who are active allies of the LGBTQ community were asked to participate by attending an initial training workshop.
-They were then asked to wear or post the "Safe Zone" graphic and to visibly identify themselves on campus as people who are educated about sexual orientation and gender identity, and who oppose bigotry and hatred directed at LGBTQ people.
+In January 2009, the Counseling Center and the Rainbow Alliance (Now “Crystal Queer”) launched a campus-wide "Safe Zone" project to increase the visibility of LGBT allies throughout the Lehman campus.
+People who identified themselves as LGBTQIA+ or who are active allies of the LGBTQIA+ community were asked to participate by attending an initial training workshop.
+They were then asked to wear or post the "Safe Zone" graphic and to visibly identify themselves on campus as people who are educated about sexual orientation and gender identity, and who oppose bigotry and hatred directed at LGBTQIA+ people.
 Safe Zone stickers, posters, and buttons can be seen throughout the campus.

 How To Join

-Where to find on-campus help and LGBT community resources
+- Where to find on-campus help and LGBTQIA+ community resources

 In the Bronx

-A comprehensive and up-to-date directory of LGBT services and organizations in New York City can be accessed online at New York City Comptroller's Office.
+Comprehensive and up-to-date directory of LGBTQIA+ services and organizations in New York City at New York City Comptroller's Office.